-Last year I worked with the kids to make their Dad his very own barbecue apron.
+Last year I worked with the kids to make their Daddy his very own barbecue apron for Father's Day.
 I do most of cooking around here but he's the king of the grill so we thought we ought to get him some decent attire for the job.

 This craft was super easy and our daughter still lights up with pride whenever he wears it.
 If he forgets to put it on, she runs to get it and bring it to him.